JoaoCioffi/JoaoCioffi/README.md

 > ### 📖 About me:

->> Graduating in Aeronautical Engineering, I've always been passionate about aviation and fascinated by the vast universe of computer science.
-Increasingly trying to engage in new horizons
+>> Graduating 🎓 in Aeronautical Engineering, I've always been passionate about aviation ✈ and fascinated by the vast universe of computer science 💻.
+Increasingly trying to engage in new horizons 👽🌌🪐

 ---